-The third Ecology Project project, the Children’s Garden, was designed to become a natural oasis that celebrates local ecology and history while stimulating the imagination and encouraging children to interact playfully with the natural environment through climbing, exploration and discovery.
-Engaging children in quality outdoor play experiences promotes healthy childhood development while instilling deep and lasting connections with nature.
+The third Ecology Project project, the Children’s Garden, was designed to become a natural oasis that celebrates local ecology and history while stimulating the imagination and encouraging children to interact playfully with the natural environment through climbing, exploration, and discovery.
+Engaging children in quality outdoor play experiences promote healthy childhood development while instilling deep and lasting connections with nature.

 Garden features include paths leading to a variety of opportunities for creative play; a small, diverse woodland full of birdsong; a shallow pond promising frogs and dragonﬂies; water ﬂowing through a series of cascades into the Skating Pond below; a “gopher tunnel”; a tree lookout fort; and a picnic area for rest and regrouping.
 Additional features in the process of being created include a meadow alive with native wildﬂowers and pollinating insects, and a living willow tunnel and dome.

 In the fall of 2015, the Fort Williams Park Foundation began implementing a multi-year ecological restoration of the Cliff Walk Landscape, which involves suppressing invasive plants while preserving existing remnant native plant communities; and creating conditions more conducive to their spread across the site.

 More landscapes are planned for the future to provide additional places of refuge and wonder for Park visitors and habitat for the wildlife with which we share this space.
 This ambitious project will be many years in the making, and success will depend on the continued help of generous donors and dedicated volunteers.

 For more information about current and future Ecology Project plans, activities, events, and how you might volunteer or donate, please visit our website at fortwilliams.org or use the contact info below to reach us by mail, phone or email: